JLaferri/gecko/README.md

 ### build command
 All you have to do to use the build command is write a `codes.json` file and put it in a directory which contains all of your files containing your assembly code, cd to that file from the command line, and type `gecko build`.
 This will create a text file with all of your compiled composite codes where you specified.
 #### codes.json
 I feel like it's easiest to lead by example.
 The `codes.json` file is relatively self explanatory.
-I'll show a very simple version here and then link to a more complex solution in my proeject to show off all the possibilities.
+I'll show a very simple version here and then link to a more complex solution in my project to show off all the possibilities.

 ```
 {